 What does traffic volume mean?

 Traffic volume is a value directly related to the clickability of an ad position.
 The traffic volume calculation factors in the ad design, number of ads in the block and their designs, and the ad display position on search.
 For example, if there are 4 positions in premium placement, then the first position will bring in a traffic volume of 100, and second, third, and fourth place will bring in a volume of 85, 75, and 65 respectively.

 Why can traffic volume exceed 100?

-A value of 100 refers to the traffic volume that an ad displayed in the first of four positions in a premium placement block receives.
-Some impression locations may be more "clickable" than first place in premium placement.
+A value of 100 refers to the traffic volume received by an ad displayed in the first of four positions in a premium placement block.
+Some ad placement locations may be more "clickable" than first place in premium placement.
 They will get a traffic volume that exceeds 100.
 For example, ads in expanded format may get that level of traffic.